arashghk1/EmailClientDesktopApp/README.md

-# Email Sending Desktop Application
+# Email Client Desktop Application
 This is a simple desktop application developed in C# using .NET Framework 4.7 that allows users to send emails from their desktop.
 The application provides an intuitive and user-friendly interface that enables users to easily compose and send emails.

 # Features